Easter Blondies

 • In a medium bowl whisk together all-purpose flour, sea salt and baking powder.

-• Using a stand mixer or large bowl, add in sugars and butter.
+• Using a stand mixer, add in sugars and butter.
 Mix until smooth and combined (note: melted or softened butter works in the recipe).

 • Add eggs and vanilla, mix again on low until combined.

-• Then gradually add flour mixture to the bowl until incorporated.
+• Then gradually add dry ingredient to the sugar-butter mixture and run on low until incorporated.
 Stop and scrape the edges down and mix again.

-• With a spatula mix chopped mini eggs half at a time to ensure even distribution.
+• With a spatula stir in chopped mini eggs half at a time to ensure even distribution.
 Reserve some for the top, if desired.

 • Transfer dough into prepared pan.
 If adding additional mini eggs to the top, you do not need to push them in much, just enough that they will not move.